-‘Mommy’: Portrait of domestic wreck
+‘Mommy’: cinematic portrait of domestic train wreck

 “Mommy” is a shockingly honest, nerve-wracking and dazzling piece of cinema.
 If this doesn’t rattle your soul, you don’t have one.